gitana/gitana-java-driver/README.md

-# Cloud CMS Java Driver
+# Gitana Java Driver

-The Cloud CMS Java Driver is an Apache 2.0 licensed client library that you can drop into your Java or Android applications to connect to Cloud CMS.
+The Gitana Java Driver is an Apache 2.0 licensed client library that you can drop into your Java or Android applications to connect to the Gitana Cloud CMS platform.
 It provides a nice client interface with multi-threaded support that works well with modern Java applications including those that run on mobile devices and the Spring Framework.

-The Cloud CMS Java driver handles all of the HTTPS calls, data conversions, OAuth2 authorization handshakes and any and all interaction with the Cloud CMS platform in a secure manner.
-It works against Cloud CMS running on our SaaS platform as well as on-premise installations at any endpoint you configure.
+The Gitana Java driver handles all of the HTTPS calls, data conversions, OAuth2 authorization handshakes and any and all interaction with the Gitana platform in a secure manner.
+It works against Gitana running on our SaaS platform as well as on-premise installations at any endpoint you configure.

 ## Maven Dependency